 \subsection{Loss function}

-The goal of our network is to approximate the Fourier series $S_N u$ of $u$.
-To that end, we define the loss function as
+The goal of this network design is to approximate the Fourier series $S_N u$ of $u$.
+To this end, we define the loss function as

-where \begin{enumerate} \item The first term $ ||\hat{u} - u ||_2^2$ ensures that the output of the neural network approximates the target function $u$, \item The second $\alpha_1||\lambda||^2$ and third $\alpha_2||w||^2$ terms are regularization terms to avoid overfitting of the Neural Network.
+where \begin{itemize} \item the first term $ ||\hat{u} - u ||_2^2$ ensures that the output of the neural network approximates the target function $u$, and can be regarded as a least-square estimation for obtaining Fourier coefficients \cite{Popinski1993}, \item the last two terms, $\alpha_1||\lambda||^2$ and $\alpha_2||w||^2$, are regularization terms to avoid overfitting of the neural network.
 Choosing a $L^2$ norm for the regularization parameters causes the weights to decay asymptotically to zero, while a $L^1$ regularization might decrease them to exactly zero.
-We reserve the choice of the regularization norm for section \ref{subsec:results}. \end{enumerate}
+We reserve the choice of the regularization norm for Section\myref{sec:results}. \end{itemize}